 It's difficult to determine how long you will need to attend physical therapy sessions, since every patient’s condition and needs differ.
 Normally, sessions will continue until you and your physical therapist have reached the desired result that you determined during your initial appointment.

 Factors that normally affect the amount of physical therapy needed include:

 Results vary for each individual based on these factors and more, so it's impossible to guarantee that physical therapy will result in improved motion.
 However, physical therapy has been proven to increase mobility in patients who work with their physical therapist and follow the plan developed together.

 If you have recently suffered an injury, or experienced pain or stiffness, which has decreased mobility, physical therapy could be a great option for you.
 Not only can it improve physical movement, but can help to reduce pain and promote overall health and fitness.
 Speak to your primary physician to determine if physical therapy is the right option for you.

-Make an appointment for physical therapy treatment with Dr. Hamm in our Weston office, or visit one of our other convenient locations.
+Make an appointment for physical therapy treatment with our experienced chiropractors in our Weston office, or visit one of our other convenient locations.
 Book Now